The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement: Appendix A: Derivation of eqs. (13)-(15) in the main text

-In this Appendix, we are going to show how to go from equations (\ref{eq:DP_evolution})-(\ref{eq:smeared}) to equations (\ref{eq:DP_potential})-(\ref{eq:ferf}).
+In this section, we are going to show how to go from equations (9)-(11) to equations (13)-(15) in the main text.
 This is a straightforward computation.
 The integrals we need to compute are all of the form

 for different permutations of the operators $\mu_\sigma(\vec{r})$, $\mu_\sigma(\vec{s})$, $\rho$.
 In position basis, we obtain for the value of $\bra{\vec{x}}\text{(eq. (\ref{basic_int}))}\ket{\vec{y}}$ the expression